-As of December 31, 2013, we owned or operated 42 MSW landfills, six E&P waste landfills, which only accept E&P waste, and seven non-MSW landfills, which only accept construction and demolition, industrial and other non-putrescible waste.
-Thirteen of our MSW landfills also received E&P waste during 2013.
+As of December 31, 2014, we owned or operated 42 MSW landfills, eight E&P waste landfills, which only accept E&P waste, eight non-MSW landfills, which only accept construction and demolition, industrial and other non-putrescible waste, and two development stage landfills.
+Twelve of our MSW landfills also received E&P waste during 2014.
 We generally own landfills to achieve vertical integration in markets where the economic and regulatory environments make landfill ownership attractive.
 We also own landfills in certain markets where it is not necessary to provide collection services because we believe that we are able to attract volume to our landfills, given our location or other market dynamics.
 Over time, MSW landfills generate a greenhouse gas, methane, which can be converted into a valuable source of clean energy.
-We deploy gas recovery systems at 30 of our landfills to collect methane, which can then be used to generate electricity for local households, fuel local industrial power plants, power alternative fueled vehicles, or qualify for carbon emission credits.
+We deploy gas recovery systems at 31 of our landfills to collect methane, which can then be used to generate electricity for local households, fuel local industrial power plants, power alternative fueled vehicles, or qualify for carbon emission credits.

-Our landfill facilities consisted of the following at December 31, 2013:
+Our developed and operational landfill facilities consisted of the following at December 31, 2014:

-Owned and operated landfills 44 Operated landfills under life-of-site agreements 6 Operated landfills under limited-term operating agreements 5 55
+Owned and operated landfills 47 Operated landfills under life-of-site agreements 6 Operated landfills under limited-term operating agreements 5 58

 Under landfill operating agreements, the owner of the property, generally a municipality, usually owns the permit and we operate the landfill for a contracted term, which may be the life of the landfill.
 Where the contracted term is not the life of the landfill, the property owner is generally responsible for final capping, closure and post-closure obligations.
-We are responsible for all final capping, closure and post-closure obligations at five of our six operated landfills for which we have life-of-site agreements.
-Our five operating contracts for which the contracted term is less than the life of the landfill have expiration dates from 2014 to 2024, and we intend to seek renewal of these contracts prior to, or upon, their expiration.
+We are responsible for all final capping, closure and post-closure obligations.
+We are responsible for all final capping, closure and post-closure obligations.
+Our five operating agreements for which the contracted term is less than the life of the landfill have expiration dates of 2015, 2017, 2017, 2018 and 2024, and we intend to seek renewal of these contracts prior to, or upon, their expiration.

-Based on remaining permitted capacity as of December 31, 2013, and projected annual disposal volumes, the average remaining landfill life for our owned and operated landfills and landfills operated, but not owned, under life-of-site agreements, is estimated to be approximately 35 years.
+Based on remaining permitted capacity as of December 31, 2014, and projected annual disposal volumes, the average remaining landfill life for our owned and operated landfills and landfills operated, but not owned, under life-of-site agreements, is estimated to be approximately 35 years.
 Many of our existing landfills have the potential for expanded disposal capacity beyond the amount currently permitted.
 We regularly consider whether it is advisable, in light of changing market conditions and/or regulatory requirements, to seek to expand or change the permitted waste streams or to seek other permit modifications.
 We also monitor the available permitted in-place disposal capacity of our landfills on an ongoing basis and evaluate whether to seek capacity expansion using a variety of factors.

-We are currently seeking to expand permitted capacity at ten of our landfills, for which we consider expansions to be probable.
-Although we cannot be certain that all future expansions will be permitted as designed, the average remaining landfill life for our owned and operated landfills and landfills operated, but not owned, under life-of-site agreements is estimated to be approximately 42 years when considering remaining permitted capacity, probable expansion capacity and projected annual disposal volume.
+We are currently seeking to expand permitted capacity at eight of our landfills, for which we consider expansions to be probable.
+Although we cannot be certain that all future expansions will be permitted as designed, the average remaining landfill life for our owned and operated landfills and landfills operated, but not owned, under life-of-site agreements is estimated to be approximately 40 years when considering remaining permitted capacity, probable expansion capacity and projected annual disposal volume.